Improve Air Quality for you, your family, employees, neighbors and animals

 Bacteria strains break down waste solids through a step-by-step digestion process.
 Lagoons, waste storage tanks, pits, compost piles, and other waste storage devices will give off an odor as this process occurs.
 As manure and waste break down, different strains of bacteria begin to work on each step.
 Hydrogen sulfide ammonia and other gases become airborne.
 Hydrogen sulfide smells like rotten eggs and starts to become offensive at 3-5 ppm.
 Ammonia can be detected as low as .04 ppm.

 Using PitCharger’s products, the bacterial breakdown occurs faster, and the amount of waste that can produce offensive smells and odors is reduced rapidly.
 That results in less active organic material giving off a foul odor.
 Their neighbors and friends have told PitCharger’s customers that they didn’t even know they had a lagoon on their property.

 Success of PitCharger to reduce odor..

-A year long Iowa State University study demonstrated that eight buildings treated with PitCharger had one-half of the odor compared to eleven untreated buildings.
-In addition, 25 lagoon systems treated with PitCharger have also been going through “odor threshold” testing annually since 1999 and have never failed.
+A year-long Iowa State University study demonstrated that eight buildings treated with PitCharger had one-half of the odor compared to eleven untreated buildings.
+In addition, 25 lagoon systems treated with PitCharger annually go through successful odor threshold testing.